Are Payers Ready to Address the Financial Challenges Associated with Gene Therapy?

 Several alternative payment strategies have been proposed to help mitigate these concerns and address potential patient access barriers; these include long-term financing agreements that smooth payments over time and performance agreements that link payments to certain clinical milestones.
 But are payers interested in adopting these new mechanisms or will they instead rely on existing access and risk management mechanisms, or simply exclude coverage for gene therapy altogether?

-That question was addressed by a group of researchers that included Analysis Group Managing Principal Noam Kirson, Senior Advisor Genia Long, Associate Michaela Johnson, and coauthors from the National Pharmaceutical Council.
+That question was addressed by a group of researchers that included Analysis Group Managing Principal Noam Kirson, Senior Advisor Genia Long, Manager Michaela Johnson, and coauthors from the National Pharmaceutical Council.
 They conducted an online survey of payers – including pharmacy directors from 21 national and regional managed care organizations that cover 123 million lives in the US – about the roles that existing and new payment methods could play in managing the financial uncertainties created by these therapies.
 In a blog post for the journal Health Affairs, they summarize key findings from the survey's results.
 Among their findings are that these concerns are significant for most payers, and that payers expect to use a combination of new and existing approaches to manage the financial risk of gene therapy.
 While many would, under the right circumstances, consider alternative payment models to manage plan risk, their preferred payment approaches may not be entirely effective in addressing their concerns.